 The Financial Ombudsman (FOS) can only go back to April 2007, when the law changed to allow these complaints.

-Many lenders will reject complaints about something that was more than six years ago and say the ombudsman won’t look at them.
+Many lenders reject complaints about something that was more than six years ago and say the ombudsman won’t look at them.
 FOS will often look at these “old” accounts if they have still been open within the last six years, but you may have problems producing bank statements or other evidence from over 6 years to show that a limit was unaffordable.

 If your account was opened in 2015 but the lender increased your limit in the last six years, then those limit increases can definitely be looked at.
 And you can always get bank statements going back six years even from closed bank accounts.